Providing individual counseling and coaching.

 Treatment specialization includes:

-- Therapy for Adults with Childhood Trauma, Neglect or Maladaptive Attachment (dysfunctional families)
+- Adults with Childhood Trauma, Neglect or Maladaptive Attachment (dysfunctional families)

 - Relational Disturbances